What is the Homestead Exemption in Bankruptcy?

 There is a federal bankruptcy exemption and a state homestead exemption.
 Depending on the state you live in, you may be able to choose between a federal or state exemption depending on which is more beneficial to you.
 However, some states don’t allow their residents to choose the federal exemption.

-Learn more about the homestead exemption in bankruptcy below.
+Learn more about the homestead exemption in bankruptcy below, or connect with a lawyer for a free consultation.

 What Does the Homestead Act Protect You From? - How Does it Work?